Homemade Protein Powder | Easy Fresh Ground Recipe

 INSTRUCTIONS:

-Add 1/4 to 1/2 cup of your organic protein mix to your blender.
+Add 1/4 to 1/2 cup of your protein mix to your blender.

-Next, add one cup of fresh water and 1/2 cup of fresh or frozen organic fruit, like berries, or veggies, such as frozen kale.
+Next, add one cup of fresh water or nut milk of choice, and 1/2 cup of fresh or frozen fruit, like berries, or veggies or frozen kale.

 Blend your mixture in a Magic Bullet or other blender and enjoy!
 If you’re using fresh fruit, you can add 3 to 4 ice cubes before blending.

-Here are a few ideas to get you started; as you can see, there are so many flavors to make with different fresh or frozen fruits!
+Here are 10 Easy Protein Powder Shake Recipes to get you started…as you can see, there are so many flavors to make with different fresh or frozen fruits and veggies!♥

 How To: PRINTABLE RECIPE: